ADHD: Triad of Inattention, Impulsivity, & Excessive Motor Activity (“Executive Function Disorder”):

 - 8 million American adults have ADHD and less than 20% have been diagnosed and/or are seeking treatment.

-What Type of Treatment is Available for Adults with ADHD?
+What Type of Adult ADHD Treatment is Available?

 Adult ADHD Treatment consists of a combination of medication and counseling.

 - Medications: While stimulants are typically the most commonly prescribed medications, other medications can also be effective for patients.

 - Counseling: Psychotherapy can help you learn more about ADHD, manage symptoms, improve organizational skills and reduce stress.
 Therapy can include cognitive behavioral therapy (CBT) for identifying and changing thinking patterns and behaviors, marital and family counseling, or supportive therapy.

 At Raleigh Psychiatric Associates, we understand that every patient is different and that it is vital to create behavioral strategies to help you succeed at your work and in your relationships.
 Although there is no cure for ADHD, it can be managed successfully by tailoring a course of treatment that will reduce symptoms and improve functioning.